 So far, we have recorded oral history interviews with 61 members of the Bay Area Armenian community.
 In August 2024, we launched our public archive through the California Language Archive, available here.
 We will continue to release recordings and transcripts to the archive as we transcribe them.

 At the moment, we are focusing on transcribing and archiving our existing recordings.
-In addition, I am currently using the recordings we have collected for a sociophonetic study of Armenian as it is spoken in the Bay Area.
-I also plan to complete an analysis of language attitudes and use in this population, based on a metalinguistic survey administered as part of this project.
+In addition, I am currently using the recordings we have collected for a sociolinguistic and phonetic study of Armenian as it is spoken in the Bay Area.
+I have just completed a study of the vowel systems of Bay Area Armenian to understand the variation present in this community and attempt to explain it.
+I am now working on an analysis of language attitudes and use in this population, based on a metalinguistic survey administered as part of this project.
 I hope that my findings will be useful both to linguists and non-linguists alike, shedding light on patterns of pronunciation and providing insights for future language revitalization efforts.

-We have so far had eight Armenian undergraduate students worked on the project, earning course credit in Linguistics and Armenian Studies, as well as six non-Armenian linguistics students.
+We have so far had ten Armenian undergraduate students working on the project, earning course credit in Linguistics and Armenian Studies, as well as six non-Armenian linguistics students.
 These students are honing their Armenian language skills and getting hands-on research experience, as well as authorship on the published collection.
+A component of my dissertation research is to explore the impacts of participation in ALBA on these students' language experience.

 This project is supported by the UC Berkeley Armenian Studies Program, the UC Berkeley Department of Linguistics, and by the Oswalt Endangered Language Fund.

-If you are interested in participating in this project or helping to spread the word, please see our flyers below!
-We also just launched a newsletter; you can sign up here to receive it.
+If you are interested in participating in this project or helping to spread the word, please see our flyers below.
+We also have a newsletter; you can sign up here to receive it.

 I recently gave two conference presentations about this project; if you'd like more information, you can check out the slides here and here.